 How Identity Restoration Programs Work

 In order to work on your behalf, any identity theft restoration service will need some form of limited power of attorney.
 They usually require you to fill out your initial police report and give them a copy of it as well.
-They may require you to file a complaint with the FTC as well, and give them a copy of that complaint form.
+They may require you to file a complaint with the FTC as well and give them a copy of that complaint form.

 Armed with this paperwork, identity theft restoration services do all the heavy lifting.
-They make the calls, they send the letters, and perhaps most importantly, they have access to a legal department or an arrangement with a law firm to handle the legal aspects that invariably come up when you're a victim of identity theft.
+They make the calls, they send the letters and, perhaps most importantly, they have access to a legal department or an arrangement with a law firm to handle the legal aspects that invariably come up when you're a victim of identity theft.

 Other programs that do some form of identity theft restoration are usually run or staffed by attorneys and ex-law enforcement officers.
-They, too, have a good idea who to talk to in order to quickly resolve any identity theft-related issues and are familiar with the laws that need to be followed.
+They, too, have a good idea of whom to talk to in order to quickly resolve any identity theft-related issues and are familiar with the laws that need to be followed.